sn82978/sn82978/README.md

 # 𝙨𝙝𝙧𝙚𝙮𝙖 𝙣𝙖𝙠𝙪𝙢 🌌 🎧
 I'm a undergraduate at the University of California, Irvine studying Computer Science!
 I am a part of UCI's Campus Honors Collegium and Information & Computer Science Honors Program.
 I'm interested in research in AI (in regards to its interdisciplinary applications).
-I am now joining NASA as a Guidance, Navigation, and Control Intern at the Johnson Space Center!
+I have been at NASA as a Guidance, Navigation, and Control Intern at the Johnson Space Center since January!

 I love coding (and _Linux_), whether that be in my free time to create projects like [Boiling Bad](https://sn82978.github.io/BOILING-BAD/), or in my work at [Rose Mueller Laboratories](https://rosemuellerlabs.bio.uci.edu/), where I use AI in evolutionary biology.
 :)